12 Week Leg Specialization Program To Get Your Wheels Growing

 #3: Leg Extensions

-Another exercise considered to be more of a shaper, the leg extension nevertheless remains the best way to fully isolate all four quad muscles.
+Another exercise considered to be more of a leg workout for mass, the leg extension nevertheless remains the best way to fully isolate all four quad muscles.
 Performed with over 60% of our one rep max for 8-12 reps, it is arguably as demanding and exhaustive to perform as any set of squats.
 The accumulation of lactic acid and attendant ‘burn’ experienced on the final reps of a grueling set of leg extensions is a sure sign that the growth process has been signaled.
 Perform by extending at the knee joint to as close to full lockout as possible, before slowly lowering the weight and stretching the quads.
 Consider performing single leg extensions to truly challenge yourself and fatigue the muscle(s).

 Viewed from the side and back the hamstring muscles must be clearly visible in order to lend thickness and width to the posterior thighs.
 Unfortunately, many physique athletes relegate the training of this area to a couple of sets of leg curls following their more intensive squat training.
 In the article’s accompanying programme, the hamstrings must be given equal emphasis and trained just as hard as the larger quads.